Bascil/ussd-mobile-money-php/README.md

     $gateway    = new AfricasTalkingGateway($username, $apikey,"sandbox");

 ```
-10. Now test the USSD application using Africas Talking android app downloaded from Google Playstore or use the web interface at https://simulator.africastalking.com:1517/
+10. Now test the USSD application using Africas Talking android app downloaded from Google Playstore or use the web interface at https://simulator.africastalking.com:1517/ using the USSD code you configured i.e. `*384*1100#`

 ## API's Supported